 Balances and transactions between the Company and its subsidiaries have been eliminated on consolidation and are not disclosed here.
 Details of the transactions between the Company and other related parties are disclosed below:

 a) Trading transactions

-There had been no material trading transactions with related parties during each of the years ended August 31, 2016 and 2015, other than the participation by certain related parties in certain equity offerings as listed below:
+There had been no material trading transactions with related parties during each of the three months ended November 30, 2016 and 2015.